Journal of Theatre, Dance and Performance Training (TDPT), Routledge

 Editor’s responsibilities include:

-- Working with the other two co-editors of TDPT to set the strategic direction of the journal.
+- Collaborating as co-editors of TDPT to set the strategic direction of the journal.

 - Upholding the highest levels of integrity in dealing with the journal’s contributors and content.